ashierj/superdemo/doc/ci/yaml/index.md

 #### `image:docker`

-> [Introduced](https://gitlab.com/gitlab-org/gitlab-runner/-/issues/27919) in GitLab 16.7.
+> - [Introduced](https://gitlab.com/gitlab-org/gitlab-runner/-/issues/27919) in GitLab 16.7.
 Requires GitLab Runner 16.7 or later.
+> - `user` input option [introduced](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/137907) in GitLab 16.8.

 Use `image:docker` to pass options to the Docker executor of a GitLab Runner.